 “Yes, Dr. Morton.
 I am the author of that paper.
 The Open Software Foundation accepted my work and incorporated it into all versions of Linux the following year.”

-Morton inched forward in his chair towards Carolina with a condescending smile on his face.
+Morton inched forward in his chair towards Carolina with a condescending smile.

-“I must admit, Agent Hendon, that when I reviewed that paper, I had no idea that its author would be so ravishing.”
+“I must admit, Agent Hendon, that when I reviewed that paper, I had no idea its author would be so ravishing.”

 “Let’s keep our comments professional, Doctor Morton,” Carolina said.
 “The Mad Men television series ended forty years ago; in case you have forgotten.”